Whatsapp Icon

 Wide excision is the standard treatment for stage II melanomas, which depends on the thickness and position of the melanoma.
 The results of SLNB rely on whether follow-ups or immune-checkpoint inhibitors are necessary, and targeted therapy drugs must be used for adjuvant therapy.

-Stage III melanomas are those which reached the lymph nodes when they were diagnosed.
+Stage III melanomas are those which reach the lymph nodes when they are diagnosed.
 After surgery, adjuvant therapy (therapy given after initial care to minimize the risk of returning cancer) is considered either with an immune checkpoint inhibitor or with targeted therapy drugs.

 IMMUNOTHERAPY DRUGS